AlexTwinNAIT/DVDLogo/README.md

 # DVD Logo Coding Adventure - Alex Twin

+### !!!
+Slight epilespy warning: Sometimes when the logo hits the corner it bounces around 20 times per second, causing the logo to change color every time it bounces. !!!

 ## What is this project?

 Basically I heard that our first lesson in DMIT1514 reminded us of the DVD Logo screensaver thing.
 So I decided I'll just remake it in MonoGame